 Latro, robotic scorpion who is not afraid of radiation

 One of these is Latro, developed by the University of Manchester and Forth Engineering.
 Latro is equipped with photographic equipment, laser scanners, cutters and special software.
-A robotic spider (also reminds me of a scorpion) which can recover and store radioactive material from hazardous parts of Sellafield: a place that has produced a tragic inventory of deadly waste since its opening in the 50s.
+A robotic spider (also reminds me of a scorpion) which can recover and store radioactive material from dangerous parts of Sellafield: a place that has produced a tragic inventory of deadly waste since its opening in the 50s.

 The university is also developing robots useful for the remediation of Fukushima, where the precise location of part of the melted nuclear fuel remains unknown.